 4. Reorganize your desk drawers and file drawers.

-6. Add more light.
-I never used to be a fan of desk lights, but now I can’t do without them.
-I’m one of the few around who actually loves fluorescent lighting.
-I love light.
-The brighter and whiter it is, the better for me – when I’m working anyway.
-But the soft, warm light of a desk lamp can cast a very welcoming glow in your work area that you may find as uplifting as I do.
-If I have to spend 8-10 hours a day at my desk, then I want it to be a warm and welcoming place for me to be while achieving maximum productivity.
-Keep in mind, bluer lights increase productivity and alertness while yellower lights promote relaxation.
+I never used to be a fan of desk lights, but now I can’t work without them.
+I’m one of the few people who loves fluorescent lighting.
+The brighter and whiter it is, the better – at least when I’m working.
+But the soft, warm light of a desk lamp casts a very welcoming glow in your workspace that you may find uplifting.

 HOW TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE